jithu5/python-snake-game/Readme.md

 - Left: Move left
 - Right: Move right

+**The game tracks your current score as you collect food and grow the snake.**

+**Your high score during the session will be displayed and updated whenever you surpass the previous high score.**

-Enjoy playing the Snake game!
+## Enjoy playing the Snake game and try to beat your high score! 🎮🐍

 ---